granttnarg/ucm_jobs_api/README.md

 2. Install dependencies
    `bundle install`

+3. ENV file
+   `cp .env.example .env`
+   env.example can be set to .env.
+You will find the standard keys required in there.
+   Set your RAILS_MASTER_KEY using the contents of config/master.key.
+This is required to decrypt Rails credentials.

+4. Rails credentials
+   `bin/rails credentials:edit`
+   You can store secrets like JWT_SECRET here.
+If not set, the app will fall back to the Rails.application.secret_key_base.

+   Generate a secure base64 secret with for your JWT_SECRET:
+   `openssl rand -base64 64`

-3. Database Creation
+5. Database Creation
    `rails db:create`

-4. a Database Intialization
+6. Database Initalization

    `rails db:migrate db:seed`
    Seeds here are for development use only.

+   `rails db:seed_european_languages` - seeds additional common European languages (recommended for staging/production)

-5. b Admin Users
+7. Admin Users
    Only non-admin users can be made by the api using the /signup route.
    If you want to create jobs under POST admin/jobs you must use an admin user, check seed.rb there is an admin user you can use setup there with default credentials

-6. To Run test suite
+8. To Run test suite
    `bundle exec rspec`

-7. Swagger file generation - optional
+9. Swagger file generation - optional
    `rails rswag:specs:swaggerize`
    This will recreate swagger.yaml for documentation.
 This is only required if you make changes to the Rswag specs or configuration.
-   \*\* Also please note there is a bug with the swaggerize command. see swagger_helper.rb for more info on how this can overwrite our `bearerAuth` key and cause issues with the api-docs ui.

-8. ENV file
-   env.example can be set to .env.
-You will find the standard keys required in there.
-Its important to set your RAILS_MASTER_KEY from master.key in order to use the Rails credentials.

-9. Rails credentials
-   `bin/rails credentials:edit`
-   Use this command to edit our rails credentials.
-Currently we don't have any third party keys or secrets that need to be stored here.
-But any sensitive data
-   Can be stored here in future and adding to development and production namespacing accordingly.
+   ⚠️ Note: This command can overwrite the bearerAuth key in swagger_helper.rb, causing issues with JWT auth in /api-docs.
+A workaround is documented in the helper file.

+10. API Documentation
+    Swagger UI is available for testing our api at:
+    `/api-docs`
+    Uses RSwag for request specs and documentation generation.

-10. Jwt Tokens
+11. Jwt Tokens

+    Login: POST /api/v1/login

+    Token Refresh: POST /api/v1/refresh

-    Tokens can be redeeded and refreshed via api/{version}/login and api/{version}/refresh for registered users.
-They are limited to user within 24 hours by default.
-JWT_EXPIRY_DEFAULT= can be set in a .env file to adjust this.
+    Tokens expire after 24 hours by default.
+You can configure this via: JWT_EXPIRY_DEFAULT= in your .env file

-    Note the standard bearer token header format used to submit the token for locked endpoints.
+    Header Format:
     `Authorization: Bearer <token>`

-    \*\*You can set a jwt_secret for developement/production in our rails credentials file using:
-    `bin/rails credentials:edit`
-    It fallsback to your rails secret keybase if this is not set.

-    User a Bash command like this to create your own base 64 secret.
-    `openssl rand -base64 64`

-11. Seeding Languages data
-    `rails db:seed_european_languages`

-    This will seed a subset of common european languages for development, staging or production.
-Tasks can be extended if you need more languages in future.
-    See config/initializers/constants.rb to extend sets of language codes for use in the rake tasks.

-    Rswag for Swagger-based API documentation (/api-docs)
+    \*\* User must be signed up before they can retrive a jwt token.

 ## Deployment instructions

-Currently, the application is not dockerized, but here are the general steps for deployment on a server or cloud platform:

-1. **Prepare the server environment:**

-   - Ensure the server has Ruby 3.2.0 and PostgreSQL installed.

-2. **Deploying with Heroku (for example):**

-   - Push the repository to Heroku using Git:

-     ```
+Heroku (MVP Stage)

+1. Add remote:
-     git remote add heroku https://git.heroku.com/your-app.git
+   `git remote add heroku https://git.heroku.com/<REPO>.git`

+2. Push to Heroku:
-     git push heroku master
+   `git push heroku main`
-     ```

-   - Set environment variables for the production environment (e.g., database URL, Redis URL, etc.)

-   - Run migrations and seed languages the database on Heroku for Staging.
-     ```bash
+3. On Heroku, run:
-     heroku run rails db:migrate
+   `heroku run rails db:migrate`
-     heroku run rails db:seed_european_languages
+   `heroku run rails db:seed_european_languages`
-     ```

-3. **Deployment with Docker (future plan):**

-   - Rails 8 now comes with a basic docker setup.
-This has not be tweaked or configured for deployment and would need to be done as a follow up task.

-4. **CI/CD (future plan):**

-   - Set up Continuous Integration and Continuous Deployment with tools like GitHub Actions, CircleCI, or GitLab CI.
+4. Admin User will need to be made mainly on the console.
+See the seed.rb for how this works.

+Docker (Planned)
+Rails 8 includes a basic Docker setup scaffold, but it hasn't been customized yet.
+Docker support is planned for improved consistency across dev environments.

+CI/CD (Planned)
+A basic CI pipeline (GitHub Actions) will:

+- Run tests on PRs

+- Require approvals before merging

+- Enable automated deployments on merge